zzzprojects/EntityFramework-FAQ/docs/pages/faq/check-object-existence.md

 ## Answer

-For IEnumerable<T>, using **Any()** method is generally the fastest way to check if object exists in the database.
+For IEnumerable<T>, using **Any()** method is the fastest way to check if the object exists in the database.
 It only has to look at one iteration and will return as soon as it finds a match.

 {% include template-example.html %}
 {% highlight csharp %}